Psy-Fer/interARTIC/README.md

 For detailed information on the input data structure and *.csv* manifest file, please visit the InterARTIC usage guide [here](https://psy-fer.github.io/interARTIC/usage/).

-**IMPORTANT: Make sure the the data directory and file names do not contain white space and non-ASCII characters.**
+**IMPORTANT: Make sure the the data directory and file names do not contain white space.**

 <!--
 Debian